code-1819/TCP-Chatroom/README.md

 1. The server listens for incoming connections on a specified host and port.
 2. Upon connection, it requests the client's nickname and broadcasts it to all connected clients.
 3. It continuously listens for messages from clients and broadcasts them to all other clients.
+4. It supports admin commands like kicking and banning users.

 ### Client (`client.py`)